leodemisel/project-website/index.md

-As a stater, we will look at the distribution of Oscar over the years.
+First and foremost, we will look at the distribution of Oscar over the years.